|

 Y

-plates, Z plates, Bertoni plates Due
+plates, Z plates, Bertoni plates

-develop later than both their neighbors.
-Space can lack for them
+teeth, but often develop later than both their neighbors.
+Space

-in case of insufficient jaw growth or premature loss of milk
+can lack for them in case of insufficient jaw growth or premature

-the main row of teeth.
-Treatment would be easier when
+rarer behind the main row of teeth.
+Treatment

-not waiting so long.
-Y and Z plates use 2
+would be easier when not waiting so long.
+Y

-is being aligned.
-The Y-shaped
+tooth grows in or is being aligned.
+The Y-shaped segmentation

-segmentation of the colourful upper specimen causes
+of the colourful upper specimen causes expansion as well as

-expansion as well as stretching of the jaw.
-This is a light case,
+stretching of the jaw.
+This is a light case, whereas the harder

-whereas the harder case in the mouth
+case in the mouth photo in vampire

-re-gained them by expansion and stretching.
+had already re-gained them by expansion and stretching.

 The